Rome Travel Guide

-You don’t usually need to pack a lot for a European city trip, since you’ll usually only be there for a few days and everything has to fit in a carry-on bag.
+You don’t usually need to pack a lot for a European city trip, as you’ll usually only be there for a few days and everything has to fit in a carry-on bag.

 To make sure you don’t forget anything, here’s our packing list for city trips.

-In Rome, the streets can be rough.
-There are potholes on the sidewalk every now and then, so sneakers can come in handy.
+In Rome, a lot of streets are in dire need of repair.
+There are potholes in the sidewalks every now and then, so sneakers can come in handy.
 They’re also great if you’re walking around all day visiting sights.

-If you plan on going out at night to a club or restaurant, make sure you have appropriate clothing.
-Italians place a lot of importance on looking good, especially on Friday and Saturday nights.
+If you plan on going to a restaurant or a club at night, make sure you have appropriate clothing.
+Italians place a lot of importance on their appearance, especially on Friday and Saturday nights.

 Do I need a travel adapter?

-In Italy, they’ve got three types of electrical outlets, so you might need a travel adapter depending on where you’re from.
+In Italy there are three types of electrical outlets, so you might need a travel adapter depending on where you’re from.